 I was injured while working on or near the water.
 What are my rights?
 If you were injured while working on or near the water then you may be entitled to file a claim under general maritime law, the Jones Act, the Longshore and Harbor Workers’ Act, or the Death on the High Seas Act.
 You have the right to pursue a lawsuit and recover damages, which is where an experienced law firm like The Young Firm can dramatically improve your chances of success.

 Who does maritime and admiralty law apply to?
-Generally the following people can use maritime law to file a maritime injury claim.
+Generally, the following people can file a maritime injury claim:

 - Jones Act seamen

 - harbor workers

 - tugboat workers

 - other workers in the Gulf of Mexico

 You also may be able to file a maritime claim if you’ve been injured while working on any of the following: